-Todd Richardson is the Pinellas County Development officer for Equality Florida.
+Todd Richardson is the Pinellas County Development Director for Equality Florida.
 He is a graduate of the University of South Florida College of Fine Arts, and a veteran of the United States Air Force.
 His life as an activist started with photographing the March on Washington in 1993.
-As a commercial photographer, Todd’s work has been seen in advertisements for companies such as Dillard’s, The Home Shopping Network, and Esquire Magazine.
-As an exhibiting artist, Todd has raised thousands of dollars through art performance pieces and activism.
+As a commercial photographer, Todd’s work has been seen in advertisements for companies such as Dillard’s, The Home Shopping Network, Esquire Magazine, The Huffington Post, Tampa Bay Times, Watermark, and Creative Loafing.
+As an exhibiting artist, Todd has raised almost 2 million dollars through art performance pieces and activism.
 His photograph, “The Lost Pages of The Bard,” was accepted into the personal collection of Sir Elton John.
-Most recently, his photography has appeared in the Huffington Post.
-He volunteers and supports, Equality Florida, Tampa International Gay and Lesbian Film Festival, Tampa AIDS network “Art for Life,” Metro Wellness and Community Centers, ASAP/Empath, and Hands Across The Bay.
+He volunteers and supports, Equality Florida, Tampa International Gay and Lesbian Film Festival, Tampa AIDS network “Art for Life,” Metro Inclusive Health, ASAP/Empath, and Hands Across The Bay.
 Originally from Salem, New Hampshire, he now calls St. Petersburg home.

 Mark is a graduate of Bowling Green State University in Telecommunications with a concentration in Radio/TV & Film.
 He also holds Master’s Degrees from the New School in Media Studies and the University of Utah in Social Work.